Tell us about your bouquet.

 I’d never really had a particular flower in my head, but I was certain I needed some sort of orange flower in there.
 After sending some photos back and forward with Lisa, I opted for cream & orange roses, with added foliage and open stem ties to keep it natural and rustic looking.

-Did you have a wedding theme?
+Did you have a wedding theme for your Chania Crete Wedding?

 We didn’t really every set a ‘theme’ as such, but we did know that the wedding should be relaxed, enjoyable and ultimately our style.
 There was lots of wooden items to keep things rustic, there was no over the top decoration or fuss, we kept it quite simple which reflected the venue just perfectly.
 Everybody commented on how ‘Us’ the wedding felt.